Mann Southtown Theatre

 6 people favorited this theater

 Located in the southern Minneapolis outer ring suburb of Bloomington.
-The Southtown Theatre opened in 1964, at the Southtown Shopping Center, the first shopping center/theatre combination in the Twin Cities.
+The Southtown Theatre opened August 7, 1964, at the Southtown Shopping Center, the first shopping center/theatre combination in the Twin Cities.
 Built for the Mann chain, the theatre was designed in a futuristic modern style, and its auditorium sat over 1,100.

 Its marquee was one of the longest ever built, and wrapped around the entire front of the theatre.
 The Southtown Theatre was said to cost upwards of $750,000 and was personally opened by Ted Mann himself on opening night.